mstolbov/crab_core/README.md

 recommend to use [rbenv](https://github.com/rbenv/rbenv#installation) to install ruby.
 You can use rvm or install ruby from image, it's up to you.
-To store the dictionary Scorer use Postgresql.
+To store the dictionary Scorer use SQLite, so you don't have to install any database server.

 ### Database Config
-To make the applications work with DB, you have to configure credentials.
-You can do it in DB config file.
-DB config is in `config/database.yml`, by default it use `development` enviropment.
+Application already have prepared dictionary DB, so you don't have to do anything else.
+But if you want to use another DB, you can configure it in `config/database.yml` file, by default it use `development` enviropment.

 ### Prepare to run
-After install dependencies but before run Scorer need to execute few following command
+After install dependencies but before run Scorer need to execute following command
 - `bundle install` - it will install used gems to ruby

+Application already have prepared dictionary DB, so you don't have to do anything else.
+If you want to add new words, you can do it by this way:
-- `bundle exec rake db:setup` - it will create database and table to store dictionary
+- `bundle exec rake app:import[':path_to_file']` - it'll read words from file and fill it to dictionary DB.
-- `bundle exec rake app:import['import/sowpods.txt']` - it'll import
-  dictionary to DB.
-It's long action, so just wait. `import/sowpods.txt` it's path where it takes data to import, you can change it to another file or run it to inport new words.

 ### Run server
 Seems that you ready to run application server, the following command to